clonemeagain/osticket-slack/README.md

 - Select "Authorize"
 - Scroll down and copy the Webhook URL entirely, paste this into the Plugin config.

+If you want to add the Department as a field in each slack notice, tick the Checkbox in the Plugin config.

 The channel you select will receive an event notice, like:
 ```
 Aaron [10:56 AM] added an integration to this channel: osTicket Notification